ollyburren/as_basis/readme.md

 `Rscript --vanilla analysis3_w_sim.R -o /tmp/sample_size/3_3.RData -c 3000  -t 3000`

+## R/markdown

+This dir contains misc.
+R Studio markdown code.
+A vignette for converting regression to logisti

+- beta_to_or.Rmd -  A vignette for converting regression parameters to logistic regression parameters using summary statistics.

 ## Notes

 Have begun to refactor code so that plotting is separated from the simulation to get final plots (including simulation of affy vs ill and affy (expectation of beta 0) vs ill).